Thank you for contacting

-The Internal Revenue Service is urging taxpayers to review their federal tax withholding in mid-2025.
-Officials say making adjustments now can help prevent unexpected tax bills or penalties when filing tax returns in 2026.
-The agency stresses that proper withholding ensures workers pay the correct amount of federal income tax during the current year.
+The Internal Revenue Service encourages taxpayers to review their federal tax withholding each year, particularly at mid-year.
+Making adjustments during the year can help prevent unexpected tax bills or penalties when filing a return.
+The agency stresses that proper withholding ensures workers pay the correct amount of federal income tax throughout the year.

 The federal income tax system is built on a pay-as-you-go model.
 Taxes are withheld from regular pay each pay period or covered through estimated tax payments for those with self-employment income.
 If too little is withheld from wages, taxpayers may face a larger balance, penalties, or a smaller refund at tax time.
 Withholding too much reduces take-home pay throughout the calendar year but may result in a larger balance refunded at filing.